 - From 9.12 AM to 9.15 AM: The last 3 minutes in the pre-opening session act to connect the pre-opening session and the normal market trading hours.
 During these 3 minutes, you will not be able to place, modify or cancel any orders.
 These sessions help to create a buffer to ease the transition into regular trading hours.

-Normal Trading Session for NSE and BSE Indian Stock Market Timings
+Normal Trading Session Timings for NSE and BSE

 This session begins after the regular trading session comes to an end at 3.30 PM.
 The post-closing session runs for 30 minutes till 4.00 PM and is again sub-divided into two slots.